spacekookie/learning-nix/advanced-concepts/advanced.md

 ## Manual secrets

-This is not ideal!
+* This is not ideal!
 * If you move the secrets your deployment/ installation breaks!
-* Files are still in plain-text: root exploit can read them out
+* Deploying on a new machine depends on some state!
+* Plain-text secrets in backups -> bad?

 ---